Insight-deviler/Script-for-calculation-of-plant-data/README.md

 4. If necessary you can save the result in excel format

 # Disclaimer
-This  is my first script file while learning R. So there may be boilerplate code, please bear with me as it should improve with the course of time
+This  is my first script file while learning R. So there may be boilerplate codes 😅